blischalk/haskell-notes/HaskellNotes.md

     	where bmi = weight / height ^ 2

 ## Let

+Define variables (or functions) to be used within an `in` block of code.
+Similar to `where` but variables are defined before they are used as opposed to after.

 	cylinder :: (RealFloat a) => a -> a -> a
 	cylinder r h =
 		let sideArea = 2 * pi * r * h